 5. I wanted a good man, and good men seek beauty – not hotness.

-In the nearly 18 months I’ve been with Mr. M, I have been told I am beautiful every single day.
+My husband tells me I’m beautiful almost every single day.
 I am very fortunate to receive such continual validation, including on the days I look or act completely the opposite!

-My fiancee has always thought I am pretty, but as mentioned in my post Stars and Butterflies: Why Attraction Isn’t Necessary, I wasn’t a showstopper.
-It wasn’t until we came to know each others’ hearts that our love blossomed.
-Mr. M wasn’t looking for a hot wife – he was looking for a godly one.
+Josh has always thought I am pretty, but as mentioned in my post Why Attraction Isn’t Necessary, I’m not a showstopper.
+It wasn’t until we came to know one another’s hearts that our love blossomed.
+Josh wasn’t looking for a hot wife – he was looking for a godly one.
 While I have certainly not mastered a Christ-centered life and would never portend to have done so, my values resonated with his own and it was the promise of an eternal beauty that drew us together: the kind of beauty transcending perfect skin and smooth hair.
 He sought a beauty of spirit.
 When he found that in me, my external beauty was illuminated further.

 Granted, when a couple is married, it is perfectly acceptable for a husband and wife to banter concerning the sexual attractiveness of their partner.
 I’d even say it is something to look forward to!
 But outside of marriage, emphasis on sexual appeal has the power to drive women into insecurity and dependence on validation from men.

-Even now that I am marrying this wonderful man, if I were dependent upon his validation for my security I would have an emotional breakdown the moment that validation ceased or my body changed.
+But even now that I’m married, if I were dependent on Josh’s validation for my security I would have an emotional breakdown the moment that validation ceased or my body changed.
 Though I know I will always be beautiful to him, my security comes from knowing my God thinks I am beautiful.
-When children scar me with stretch marks, when wrinkles crease my forehead even further, and when the spider veins do a number on my legs, Christ looks at my spirit, not my fading body.
+Children have now scarred me with stretch marks, and wrinkles will crease my forehead even further, and spider veins will one day do a number on my legs – but Christ looks at my spirit, not my fading body.
 Without that confidence, my security would wane.

 You’re not hot – you’re beautiful.